 \subsubsection{Self-training}

-Self-training has emerged as one of the most widely used approaches in UDA, owing to its simplicity and effectiveness in leveraging unlabeled target-domain data.
-The central idea is to use the model’s own predictions on target samples as pseudo-labels to iteratively refine the training process.
-This framework naturally fits into the teacher–student paradigm, where a teacher network provides supervision to guide a student network.
+Self-training has emerged as one of the most widely UDA strategy due to its simplicity and effectiveness in leveraging unlabeled target-domain data.
+The central idea is to use the model’s own predictions on target samples as pseudo-labels to iteratively refine the model, typically within a teacher–student framework where the teacher supervises the student.
 In particular, EMA-based self-training maintains two instances of the same function: the teacher \(f_{\theta}^\text{(teacher)}\) and the student \(f_{\theta}^\text{(student)}\).
 The teacher’s parameters are updated not through direct gradient descent, but via an exponential moving average (EMA) of the student’s parameters, which stabilizes training and mitigates the noise in pseudo-labels.
 Formally, the update is given by:

 where \(\alpha \in (0,1]\) is a smoothing factor.
 A larger $\alpha$ places more weight on the historical teacher, yielding a slowly evolving but more stable model, while a smaller $\alpha$ makes the teacher adapt more quickly to recent student updates.
-This EMA-based mechanism has been shown to produce more reliable pseudo-labels by reducing the risk of propagating noisy predictions, which is especially critical in UDA where ground-truth annotations are absent in the target domain.
+This EMA-based mechanism has been shown to produce more reliable pseudo-labels by reducing the risk of propagating noisy predictions, which is especially critical in UDA where ground-truth (GT) annotations are absent in target domain.